 The New York Times Magazine published a special issue that included all 52 portraits, each on its own page.
-(That issue is now being offered on eBay for upwards of $19.95).
+(That issue is now a high-priced collector’s item).
 The Times also created a brilliant and elegant interactive slideshow of all of the portraits, which can still be viewed online.

-Nadav Kander spoke by phone with me about this project, as he was riding in a taxi on his way to the airport on another assignment.
+In April 2009, Nadav Kander spoke by phone with me about this project, as he was riding in a taxi on his way to the airport for another assignment.
 You can listen to a recording of that conversation in this 12-minute audio clip below.
 It’s a wonderful chance to hear some of the inside story of a brief moment of history in-the-making.

 Nadav would like to thank Gerald Marzorati, Kathy Ryan and Kira Pollack, at The New York Times Magazine.
-And Lens Culture thanks Rhonda Wilson of Rhubarb-Rhubarb (Exhibition Co-Curator with Flowers Gallery, London), and Zoe Tomlinson at Nadav Kander’s studio in London, for their help in pulling this all together.
+And Lens Culture thanks Zoe Tomlinson at Nadav Kander’s studio in London, for her help in pulling this all together.